strongdm/aws-lab-in-a-box/adcs/README.md

 The ADCS/NDES server provides automated certificate issuance for StrongDM gateways and relays using the SCEP (Simple Certificate Enrollment Protocol) protocol.
 This enables certificate-based authentication without manual certificate management.

+### Architecture

+The module uses an S3 bucket to store and deliver the PowerShell installation script to avoid AWS's 16KB user_data size limit:

+1. **S3 Bucket**: Created to store the full installation script
+2. **IAM Role**: EC2 instance profile with S3 read permissions
+3. **Bootstrap Script**: Minimal user_data that downloads and executes the full script from S3
+4. **Installation Script**: Complete ADCS/NDES configuration stored as S3 object

+This approach ensures the module can handle large, complex installation scripts without hitting platform limitations.

 ### What Gets Configured

 1. **Domain Join**: Server joins the Active Directory domain